Ian Jones (athlete)

 Ian Jones is a Paralympian athlete from Great Britain competing mainly in category T44 sprint events.

 Ian started his athletics career running 100m & 200m but made a successful step-up to 400m in 2007.
-He ran then personal bests for 100m (11.88) and 200m (23.82) for two silvers behind Oscar Pistorious at the 2007 Paralympic World Cup.
+He ran then personal bests for 100m (11.88) and 200m (23.82) for two silvers behind Oscar Pistorius at the 2007 Paralympic World Cup.
 Ian is a qualified football and disability sports coach and coaches in the Manchester and Stockport area.
 When he was younger, he had football trials with Manchester United and Stockport County and is a judo black belt.